kah-ve/codesignal/README.md

 ### CodeSignal

 These are solutions to the CodeSignal Interview Practice Problems.
 Also some problems from its Arcade.
-These problems address Data Structures including Graphs, arrays, linked lists, hash tables, trees (basic and advanced), heaps, stacks, and queues.
+These problems address Data Structures including graphs, arrays, linked lists, hash tables, trees (basic and advanced), heaps, stacks, and queues.
 Topics such as Depth-First Search & Breadth-First Search are also covered.

 # [Interview Practice](https://github.com/kah-ve/codesignal/tree/master/InterviewPractice)